19 Famous French Architects and Their Proud Works

 Louis Le Vau was a prominent 17th-century French architect who helped develop the classical French Baroque style.
 He was born as Louis Le Veau in 1612 in Paris to a working-class family of builders – his father was a stonemason.
 Apprenticing under his father, Le Vau spent his entire career in Paris, working his way up from modest architectural jobs to becoming appointed Premier Architecte to King Louis XIV in 1654.
 Le Vau remained active with major palace projects until his death on October 11, 1670, in Paris at the estimated age of 57 or 58.
 Louis Le Vau is from Europe.
 He was born, raised, and based his entire career in Paris, where he completed elegant urban hôtels and monumental royal commissions under Louis XIV to shape the city’s architectural landscape.

-Louis Le Vau received his practical training in construction from his father, a stonemason working around Paris.
-He also studied some sculpture and stonework before becoming apprenticed in masonry.
+Louis Le Vau received his practical construction training from his father, a stonemason working around Paris.
+He also studied sculpture and stonework before becoming an apprentice in masonry.

 Louis Le Vau pioneered a French Baroque style, blending classical details like orders and symmetry with grand Baroque shapes and volumes.
 Through works like Vaux-le-Vicomte and the Envelope of Versailles, Le Vau introduced a majestic architectural language speaking to French history with fluid spaces.
 Louis Le Vau’s career-defining achievement was overseeing the initial expansion of Versailles for Louis XIV, including designing the envelope surrounding the original hunting chateau from 1664 to 1668.
 Though unfinished in his lifetime, Le Vau’s respectful vision set the structure and style for the final Versailles, nearly doubling its footprint – his east façade and interiors still stand.